JonatanRaverta/exercise-tiny-dataset/README.md

 # exercise-tiny-dataset
-a syntactic dataset with exercise and it video
+a Syntectic dataset with exercise and it video